Retatrutide vs Tirzepatide

 Tirzepatide Full Profile

 Tirzepatide is a dual-action peptide approved by the FDA as Mounjaro for type 2 diabetes and Zepbound for weight management.
-It is the first medication to target both GIP and GLP-1 receptors simultane...
+In December 2024, Zepbound became the first and only medication approved fo...

 View Full Tirzepatide Guide